 + PRO: Cheap taxi fare

-A standard taxi fare is relatively cheap, making getting around easy and accessible.
+A standard taxi fare or ride-hailing service fare is relatively cheap, making getting around easy and accessible.

 - CON: The traffic